Waypoint’s Tuition-Free College Certificate

 Capstones & Assessment

 Each course culminates in a topical capstone conversation.
-Students record a 30-minute audio or video discussion with one or two peers from their cohort.
+Students record a 30-minute audio or video discussion with one or two peers.
 Faculty review individual contributions as an oral examination.
 If mastery is unclear, we assign remedial work or schedule a one-on-one follow up before granting course credit.

 Technology Requirements